 Bonus Feature: Here is the four-minute video Zak used in his studies to create oxytocin in his test subjects.

-How are you using story to create the irresistible cocktail of cortisol, dopamine and oxytocin in your audiences?
+How are you using story to create that irresistible cocktail of cortisol, dopamine and oxytocin in your audiences?